Tel: 07564 010847 or 01962 458428

 • buckling and curling

-In conclusion, full immersion rug cleaning is not only the most thorough but also the safest rug cleaning process.
+In conclusion, full immersion rug cleaning is not only the most thorough, but in the right hands, also the safest rug cleaning process, especially when performed at a dedicated rug cleaning spa.

 Print | Sitemap